glimmercharger/glimmercharger/README.md

 Member of [Hack Club](https://hackclub.com/)

-No.1 Scripter at AA Corp and Ben's LTD

-Developer for Primovia and District

 ## Fun Fact 📚
 I spent 5 hours on a python project... then scrapped it becuase it didn't work...
 I couldnt be bothered to fix it 😂